About us

 Upcoming events

 PFA Film Club hosts free screenings of thought-provoking films, followed by a discussion about the raised philosophical issues, for general public.
 In 2026 meetings are held every third WEDNESDAY of the month at the Cafe of St. Hilda's East Community Centre, 18 Club Row, London E2 7EY.
 The nearest station is Shoreditch High Street on the Overground.
-The screening starts at 6:30 pm (or at 6pm for longer films) and we need to vacate the building by 9:00pm.
+This screening will start at 6pm and we need to vacate the building by 9:00pm.
 We offer complimentary light refreshments during the event.

 For the most up-to-date schedule of the upcoming film club events, visit our website.